Woutitit/woutitit.github.io/production/compression-limiting-clipping.md

 In short, a (soft) clipper can be reduced on the highest peaks on your master chain to attenuate the highest transients and replacing them with distortion.
 Again, you can''t really push it since the distortion will soon be audible especially if it starts clipping more than just transients.
 However, the peaks thats you CAN inaudibly distorts is essentially a gain in dynamic range whislt still "keeping" your transients (maybe like 0.5-1db).
 And after that, now you can slam your brickwall limiter on which now has to work less and also can't chop the transients of as much since parts of those are replaced with distortion anyway.
 Similarly, a soft clipper (or saturator? same thing?) can also be used on individual transient heavy elements (or sounds with high transient peaks, percussion drum buss, plucks) for the same purpose.
 Again, you can't slam the limiter fully down as it will either distort too much or be too noticeable but for those sounds where transients are important (or integral), this can be a useful technique to try and shave off a 1 or so db without having to compress and or limit.
 So you'd use this before your peak reduction compressor usually so you have to reduce less peaks (?).

 ## Compressor vs. limiter vs. clipper
 Both a compressor and a limiter are similar to eachother.
-First of all, in there attempt to reduce the dynamic range, they try to retain the original waveform shape as much as possible.
+First of all it's important to understant that, in their attempt to reduce the dynamic range, they try to retain the original waveform shape as much as possible.
 That is, it has sort of a look-ahead functionality so that it will actually try to keep the original waveform at the point it should be attenuated but just at a less loud volume/less big amplitude (Of course, at some point even the limiters and compressors can't do but distort the signal in order to carry out the compression).
 A compressor has a ratio you can set and the threshold is sort of a guideline.
 With a limiter, the ratio is basically infinite and the threshold is a ceiling making for much thighter and strict compression.
 A clipper, as said, is distortion.
 It technically reduces dynamic range by running a signal too hot, completely chopping off the peaks.
 It has no look-ahead whatshowever so the chopped off peaks are the final result.

 So a compressor and limiter have some overlapping usages.
 The usage of a clipper vs. those is basically if you want/need to retain the transients.
 As said, a compressor and limiter will attenuate the signal to be quieter so the transients will be made quieter.
 With clipping, the transients will be chopped off but as said, the distortion sounds as transient so it seems like the transient is preserved.
 A clipper does sound like distortion very quickly.
 Therefore, a clipper on a sound is usually used to chop off the loudest peaks but still preserving the transients.
 If clipping too hard, or the sound is too sustain-y, you'll distort.
 Oppositely, with limiting (and compresion), if you limit too hard, your sound will be void of any transient as anything in your sound is same volume (you may still have some transients, as a short burst of high frequency content also makes part of the transient, but it will be too much reduced).